donejs/donejs/docs/place-my-order.md

 ## Deploy

 Now that we verified that our application works in production, we can deploy it to the web.
-In this section, we will use [Firebase](https://www.firebase.com/), a service that provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support, to automatically deploy and serve our application's static assets from a CDN.
+In this section, we will use [Firebase](https://www.firebase.com/), a service that provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support, to automatically deploy and serve our application's static assets from a CDN and [Heroku](https://heroku.com) to provide server-side rendering.

 ### Bundling assets